JacquesBeets/WinSenseConnect/readme.md

 ## Security Considerations

-- Ensure your MQTT broker is properly secured.
+- Adding you Username and Password to the config file exposes your MQTT broker to unauthorized access.
+This is a security risk and you should only use this service on a trusted closed network.
-- Use strong passwords for MQTT authentication.
+- I will look into securing the service further in the future but for now, be cautious when using this service.
 - Be cautious about what commands you allow and what the PowerShell scripts do.
 - Consider network-level security to restrict access to your MQTT broker.